programmer-dream/whmcs_api/README.md

 - Assign the product to the server and package

+# Other WHMCS setup items

+- Edit the email headers and footer to reflect Single Sign On links - Hover over the Setup tab and click General Settings. => Click on the Mail tab.

 # Server setup

 - Make sure the location hosting the app and the server are the same time (for the autoauth)